sy2002/QNICE-FPGA/doc/int-device.md

   an **interrupt grant** is passed from device to device to "the right" until it reaches the requesting device.

-* There are two very important mechanisms, that need to be built into all interrupt capable devices are "Pass-Through" and "Wait-until-it-is-our-turn":
+* There are two very important mechanisms that need to be built into all interrupt capable devices.
+These are "Pass-Through" and "Wait-until-it-is-our-turn":